-Action aimed at waste streams of importance in terms of volume and concentration will be essential to eliminating, reducing and controlling the environmental load of PFOS from waste management activities.
+Action aimed at waste streams of importance in terms of volume and concentration will be essential to eliminating, reducing and controlling the environmental load of PFOS and PFOA from waste management activities.
 In that context, the following should be recognized:

-It is likely that PFOS and its related substances are released into the environment throughout their life cycles (production, product assembly, consumer use, and disposal, including recycling);
+It is likely that PFOS and PFOA and their related substances are released into the environment throughout their life cycles (production, product assembly, consumer use, and disposal, including recycling);

-Waste management activities have been identified as one route through which PFOS and its related substances can enter the environment, mainly through industrial and municipal wastewater discharges to surface waters and through leachate from landfills;
+Waste management activities have been identified as one route through which PFOS and PFOA and their related substances can enter the environment, mainly through industrial and municipal wastewater discharges to surface waters and through leachate from landfills;

 Wastes may contain variable concentrations of PFOS and its related substances, depending on the quantities in which those substances were originally present in specific products and the quantities released during product use and end-of-life management;

-The primary media for the release of PFOS and its related substances from waste management activities are likely to be water, sediments and soils;
+The primary media for the release of PFOS and PFOA and their related substances from waste management activities are likely to be water, sediments and soils;

-For wastes contaminated with PFOS and its related substances, important considerations occur where high volumes of such wastes are found and a high potential for exposure is present, as in the case of contaminated sewage sludge.
+For wastes contaminated with PFOS and PFOA and their related substances, important considerations occur where high volumes of such wastes are found and a high potential for exposure is present, as in the case of contaminated sewage sludge.

-Wastes consisting of, containing or contaminated with PFOS and its related substances may be found in a number of physical forms, including:
+Wastes consisting of, containing or contaminated with PFOS and PFOA and their related substances may be found in a number of physical forms, including:

-Solid obsolete stockpiles of PFOS and its related substances in original packages which are no longer usable because their shelf life has been exceeded or the packaging has deteriorated;
+Solid obsolete stockpiles of PFOS and PFOA and their related substances in original packages which are no longer usable because their shelf life has been exceeded or the packaging has deteriorated;

 Soil and sediments;